Centers for Disease Control and Prevention: Vaccine safety

 The CDC uses a number of tools to monitor the safety of vaccines.
 The Vaccine Adverse Event Reporting System (VAERS), a national vaccine safety surveillance program run by CDC and the FDA.
 "VAERS detects possible safety issues with U.S. vaccines by collecting information about adverse events (possible side effects or health problems) after vaccination."
 The CDC's Safety Information by Vaccine page provides a list of the latest safety information, side effects, and answers to common questions about CDC recommended vaccines.

 The Vaccine Safety Datalink (VSD) works with a network of healthcare organizations to share data on vaccine safety and adverse events.
 The Clinical Immunization Safety Assessment (CISA) project is a network of vaccine experts and health centers that research and assist the CDC in the area of vaccine safety.

 CDC also runs a program called V-safe, a smartphone web application that allows COVID-19 vaccine recipients to be surveyed in detail about their health in response to getting the shot.

-CDC revises stance on vaccines and autism
+CDC revises stance on autism and vaccines

-Under the leadership of HHS Secretary Robert F. Kennedy Jr., the CDC website on "Autism and Vaccines" was radically changed from its earlier September 2025 version to a new version on November 19, 2025.
+Under the leadership of HHS Secretary Robert F. Kennedy Jr., the CDC's web page on "Autism and Vaccines" was radically changed.
+Before the change, the web page concluded that "Studies have shown that there is no link between receiving vaccines and developing autism spectrum disorder".
+In November 2025, the guideline was reversed, stating "The claim ‘vaccines do not cause autism’ is not an evidence-based claim because studies have not ruled out the possibility that infant vaccines cause autism".

+In an interview, Kennedy reportedly said that he personally instructed the CDC to abandon its longstanding position that vaccines do not cause autism.

 Numerous sources commented on the change.

-The Washington Post wrote:
+According to The New York Times, the move shows Kennedy's determination to challenge scientific consensus and bend the health department to his will, though "dozens of scientific studies have failed to find evidence of a link" between autism and vaccines.